 Review: J.D.
 Horn’s “The Final Days of Magic”

-Disclosure: This page may contain affiliate links.
-Clicking through for additional information or to make a purchase may result in a small commission.
+NOTE: This novel was was accessed through Netgalley and 47 NORTH for review purposes.
 The Final Days of Magic is the third book in J.D.
 Horn’s series “Witches of New Orleans”.
-It mixes Western Christian notions of witchcraft with a Voodoo/Creole that feels very specific to … Continue reading
+It mixes Western Christian notions of witchcraft with a Voodoo/Creole that feels very specific to New Orleans culture.
+This is the final novel in … Continue reading

 “The Witches of New York” by Ami McKay: the importance of sisterhood